trussworks/formik-to-react-hook-form-migration-guide/README.md

 # Formik to React Hook Form Migration Guide

+> **Note**
+> 2 years after the previous Formik update and not long after the release of this guide, Formik released new versions.
+> It appears that there is some renewed Formik development and maintenance activity for now.
+> Rather than re-writing the contents of this guide, simply know that it may now sound alarmist.
+So long as Formik
+> continues to release dependency and compatability updates, it remains a viable choice.
+>
+> For those wishing to migrate away from Formik to React Hook Form anyway, this guide is still relevant to you.

 A guide for migrating projects from [Formik](https://formik.org/) to [React Hook Form](https://react-hook-form.com/).

 This guide will contain a lot of links and references to other libraries and documentation, but few code snippets of its